 Am I Eligible for a Wage Garnishment Release?

-Since the IRS sends several notices warning that a wage garnishment may be imposed against you, they are reluctant to release the wage garnishment once it is imposed.
-The rules and fees that the IRS must contend with do not make wage garnishment an ideal method for obtaining full payment of a tax debt.
+The IRS sends several notices warning that a wage garnishment may be imposed against you.
+Therefore, they are reluctant to release the wage garnishment once it is imposed.
+There are rules and fees that the IRS must contend with in obtaining a wage garnishment.
+So, this is not an ideal method for obtaining full payment of a tax debt.

-If you meet any of the above criteria and you are in full tax compliance in that you have filed all required tax returns, you are likely eligible for a Wage Garnishment Release.
+Meeting any of the above criteria and being in full tax compliance by filing all required tax returns is important.
+These criteria deem you are likely eligible for a Wage Garnishment Release.

-In other words, you may be able to release your wages from garnishment if:
+In other words, you may be able to release your wages from garnishment if you:

 If you are in fear of your wages being garnished or have already received notice of garnishment from your employer, the best course of action is to consult a tax professional who can evaluate your specific tax situation and advise you on how to proceed.
 Give us a call today to discuss how you can avoid wage garnishment or how a wage garnishment can be released.
 Visit our tax resolution services page for more information.